EricChen521/Free_solvation_Energy_Cal/README.md

 pmemd.cuda  -i press.in -p lig_solvated.prmtop -c heat_sol.rst7 -ref heat_sol.rst7 -O -o press_sol.out -e press_sol.en -inf press_sol.info -r press_sol.rst7 -x press_sol.nc -l press_sol.log

 ```
-## Step 3: Setup the lambda windown and get the files ready in each lambda
+## Step 3: Setup the lambda windows and get the files ready in each lambda

 Here we have 15 lambda states, and we will modify the the lambda values in the template parameter file